 Information about building consent requirements to convert a residential garage or building into a habitable space (sleepout, over 10 sqm), and use of caravans or campervans for accommodation.

 If building alterations are to be carried out as part of the conversion a building consent may be required (please refer to accessory buildings section).
 Accessory buildings of less than 10 sqm are excluded from building consent.
 This exemption includes garden sheds, cabins and/or sleepouts, associated with a dwelling.
-For more information, please refer to MBIE guidance on building work that is automatically exempt.
+For more information, please refer to MBIE guidance on building work that is automatically exempt(external link).

 It would be sensible to ensure that the building is dry, has ventilation and adequate insulation.
 If such (building) work is proposed a consent may be required, depending on what is proposed.
 Part of this consent would include the requirement to fit smoke alarms in both the new sleepout and in the house.